 'King has made a career elucidating crucial episodes in the history of art and architecture.'

-Ross King is the bestselling author of six books on Italian, French and Canadian art and history.
+Ross King is the bestselling author of seven books on Italian, French and Canadian art and history.
 He has also published two historical novels, Domino (1995) and Ex-Libris (1998), and edited a collection of Leonardo da Vinci's fables, jokes and riddles.
 Translated into more than a dozen languages, his books have been nominated for a National Book Critics' Circle Award, the Charles Taylor Prize, and the National Award for Arts Writing.
 He has won both the Governor General's Award in Canada (for The Judgment of Paris) and the BookSense Non-Fiction Book of the Year in the United States (for Brunelleschi's Dome).

 His latest book, Leonardo and The Last Supper, has been described as 'gripping' (New York Times), 'fascinating' (Financial Times), 'engaging' (The Guardian), 'enthralling' (Daily Mail), 'absorbing' (Kirkus), 'engrossing' (Booklist), and 'extraordinary' (Irish Times).
 Leonardo and The Last Supper was awarded the 2012 Governor General's Award for Non-Fiction.